Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Results

 \textbf{New Agents.} We observe very strong performance, even approaching the oracle, on held-out LLM-scaffold combinations (see Table \ref{tab:held-out-agent-results}).
 However, we remind the reader that both the LLM and the scaffold have individually been represented in the training data; our method cannot generalize to entirely new LLMs or scaffolds.

-\textbf{New Benchmarks.} We observe decent generalization to held-out benchmarks, beating the baseline but still far from the oracle (see Table \ref{tab:multi-benchmark-results}).
-This is expected, as out-of-distribution generalization to a new benchmark is a much harder setting than the previous ones.
+\textbf{New Benchmarks.} This setting reflects the earliest stage of benchmark design, before any agent has been evaluated on the new benchmark.
+We observe decent generalization to held-out benchmarks, beating the baseline but still far from the oracle (see Table \ref{tab:multi-benchmark-results}).
+This gap is expected, as out-of-distribution generalization is much harder than the previous settings, and the predicted difficulties here should be read as a coarse first estimate, which a designer can refine as they collect partial agent evaluation data and switch to the \textit{New Tasks} setting.

-\textbf{Application: Efficient Evaluation via Adaptive Task Selection}.
-We show how our difficulty predictions from the \textit{New Benchmarks} setting can be applied to efficiently select a subset of tasks to evaluate an agent on.
-Following \citet{li2025adaptive}, \citet{truong2025reliable}, and \citet{hofmann2025fluid}, we estimate the agent's IRT ability on the tasks we've used so far, and then choose the new task that, given the current ability estimate, yields the maximum Fisher information with respect to the ability parameter.
-We repeat the procedure until we have reached our budget of task evaluations, then repeat for all agents.

-Similar to \citet{truong2025reliable} and \citet{luo2025beyond} we evaluate the quality of our subset selections using the empirical reliability score \citep{lord1980applications, brennan1992generalizability}, described in Appendix \ref{app:empirical_reliability}.
-We compare our subsets to randomly chosen ones (averaged over $5$ seeds) as a baseline, as well as a subset chosen using oracle IRT difficulty scores instead of predictions, as if we did not have compute constraints.
-We plot the empirical reliability against the size of the subset in Figure \ref{fig:adaptive_testing}.
-The results show that for lower compute budgets under $30$ tasks, our method outperforms randomly selecting a subset.
+\textbf{Application: Efficient Evaluation via Adaptive Task Selection.} The \textit{New Agents} setting lets us estimate the ability of a new LLM-scaffold combination on an existing benchmark without running the full evaluation.
+We demonstrate this using computerized adaptive testing (CAT; \citealp{lord1968some}), which sequentially estimates an agent’s ability from the tasks evaluated so far and selects the next task to be maximally informative.
+CAT has been applied to non-agentic benchmarks by \citet{li2025adaptive}, \citet{truong2025reliable}, and \citet{hofmann2025fluid}.